-The EDL Instrumental Music Program is a dually funded program with the the Department of Alternative Education (DAE) and the Office of Teaching and Learning (OTL) and is embedded within the Extended Day for Learning Program which provides after school classes for elementary students in the areas of reading, math, applied academics and instrumental music instruction.
-Students in grades 4 and 5 have the option to participate in an instrumental music program as an applied acedemic option with curricular connections in Math and Reading emphasized through the music instruction.
+The EDL Instrumental Music Program is a dually funded program with the Department of Alternative Education (DAE) and the Office of Teaching and Learning (OTL) and is embedded within the Extended Day for Learning Program, which provides after-school classes for elementary students in the areas of reading, math, applied academics and instrumental music instruction.
+Students in grades 4 and 5 have the option to participate in an instrumental music program as an applied academic option with curricular connections in Math and Reading emphasized through music instruction.
 Most EDL programs begin in October and run into May.
 Instruction is primarily based on weekly small group pull-out sessions with possible full ensemble instruction and performances by the end of the Extended Day year.
 All instruments, repairs, method books and supplies are provided for students.

 Interested students can register for EDL Instrumental Music through their school site leader.
 Registration is available in 5 languages and may be downloaded in English, Spanish, Hmong, Somali, and Karen.

 Interested in being an instrumental music teacher for the Extended Day Program?